koenigmattern/koenigmattern.github.io/_pages/about.md

 Upcoming talks
 ======
 Looking forward to meeting you at ESCAPE34 in Florence!
-If you're interested in computer-aided molecular design for lignin processing, I'm happy to see you at talk on Wednesday, 11:40 a.m., June 4, 2024 (Bioresources Session, Room: Mod-21).
+If you're interested in computer-aided molecular design for lignin processing, I warmly welcome you at my talk on Wednesday, 11:40 a.m., June 4, 2024 (Bioresources Session, Room: Mod-21).

 I'll be giving a keynote lecture about "Tailored solvent design for lignin dissolution using graph neural networks" at ECCE/ECAB in Berlin!
 Join the Biorefinery session on Monday, 11:00 a.m., Sept 18, 2023 Looking forward to chat with you!